-Combined with robotics, machine learning, and artificial intelligence (AI), automation takes care of the mundane tasks we'd rather not spend time on, the work we don't want to mess up with human error, customer interactions that require instant responses and so much more.
+As a blend of robotics, machine learning, and artificial intelligence (AI), automation takes care of the mundane tasks we'd rather not spend time on, the work we don't want to mess up with human error, customer interactions that require instant responses – and so much more.

 While today's businesses mostly use live chat to facilitate real-time conversations between consumers and business representatives, more companies are setting up chatbots.

 With bots, companies can provide answers to frequently asked questions and even resolve issues without a team member's involvement.
 Increasingly, the best chatbots serve as full-time customer support agents.

 The key to a bot's success is intelligence, which still has its limitations, but is improving fast.